Lead changed who we are as a people. 1.5 million participants, two continents, confirmed causal.

 What agreeableness, conscientiousness, and neuroticism actually are.

 The Big Five personality traits are the most replicated structure in personality psychology.
 They predict employment outcomes, relationship stability, health behaviors, and political preferences better than almost any other measured variable.
-They are not soft.
-They are among the most predictive individual-level measures in social science.
+People treat these traits as soft, but they're among the most predictive individual-level measures in social science.

 Agreeableness is the tendency toward cooperation, trust, and social harmony.
 Low agreeableness predicts antagonism, distrust, and zero-sum thinking.